Why would each of us want and need a massage?

-I have been a licensed massage professional for eighteen years, fourteen of them practicing in Ann Arbor, and I can confirm that stress reduction is one of the major benefits of massage therapy.
-I see my clients experience relief after each session.
-Medical research via the American Massage Therapy Association supports my experience.
+Heidi Johnson, owner of Thrive, has been a licensed massage professional for over twenty years, sixteen of them practicing in Ann Arbor, and confirms that stress reduction is one of the major benefits of massage therapy.
+We see our clients experience relief after each session.
+Medical research via the American Massage Therapy Association supports our experience.

 Significant reductions in systolic and diastolic blood pressure and heart rate were measured as an effect of trigger point massage therapy.
 Reduction of oxygen consumption (rapidity and depth of breathing) and salivary cortisol levels are also associated with massage therapy.